VincentPT/xscript/README.md

 * ffscriptLibrary.lib - contains some built-in custom libraries such as Math library, Geometry library.

 # What Cλ language is?
+C Lambda language or Cλ in short is a scripting language but it is not like other programming languages designed to work independently.
+Working independently means the programming language itself can work with all or many specific domains such as IO operations, networking, databases, graphics.
+The Cλ language does not work like that.
+It is depent on what your application offers.
+The Cλ only offers some very basic operations(defined in ffscript.lib) such as Addition, Subtraction, Multiplication, Division and some others operators like other programming languages do.
+It also has framework to allow user map functions, types in C++ side to script side.
+So, basically, this language is not designed to compete with other languages but supports for C/C++ language.
+Giving C/C++ programr library  more power, more flexible.

 # Why Cλ language?
+* C Lambda language is a C-style language, however, it also offers some advance features of C++ language such as constructor, destructor and especialy is Lambda function.
+So, that's why I choose C Lambda to named it.
+* The Cλ language framework and running engine use the same memory layout, calling convention as C and C++.
+So, there is no cost of marshaling data between its engine and C/C++ program and able to reuse C/C++ functions without wrapper them.
+* Since Cλ language has C-style and base on C and C++, it is easy and quickly to learn Cλ language for C,C++ programmers.
+* Cλ language library only offers core operations and work only with application specific domain.
+So, it is very light and suitable to use in a program which don't want its users to do something that is out of the program bound like a game, an education application or an platform in a programming competition.

 # Introduce Cλ language.